TryItOnline/cixl/devlog/good_times.md

 ```

 ### That's It?
 There is more to come, but I figured this would make a good introduction to some of the choices made.
-Mixing time and zones never made any sense to me, they are clearly better off being implemented as conversions in my mind.
-Consider unicode strings as a comparison; we generally don't tack encodings onto byte strings just in case someone might want to go unicode in the future; what usually happens instead is that user code is asked to specify the encoding at conversion time.
+Mixing time and zones never made any sense to me, they are clearly better off being implemented as independent conversions in my mind.
+Consider unicode strings as a comparison; we generally don't tack encodings onto byte strings just in case someone might want to go unicode in the future; what usually happens instead is that user code is asked to specify an encoding at conversion time.
 We will have to wait and see if I manage to talk myself into tackling week numbers, there are few things I hate more than throwing up.

 Give me a yell if something is unclear, wrong or missing.
 And please do consider helping out with a donation via [paypal](https://paypal.me/basicgongfu) or [liberapay](https://liberapay.com/basic-gongfu/donate) if you find this worthwhile, every contribution counts.